rweigel/phys513/2023/hw.md

    where the integral is taken over _any_ path between the points given by $\mathbf{r}$ and $\mathbf{r}_o$.

-   In one dimension, assuming the integration path is radial, and choosing $\mathbf{r_o}$ to be the origin, we have
+   In one dimension, assuming the integration path is radial, and choosing $\mathbf{r}_o$ to be the origin, we have

    $$\psi(r)-\psi(0)=-\int_0^rE_r(r)dr$$